christianhansonn/PortfolioProject/README.md

 You can see these visualizations in the file "Python Data Visaulizations".

 To showcase my progress as I learn JavaScript to help automate my daily tasks, I am uploading small sample projects that will progressively get more advanced.

-My first JS project is titled Magic Eight Ball
+You can see my first JS project titled Magic Eight Ball